mduessler/nvim-config/README.md

 ## Installation

-To install, just execute the `./install`.
-At the current state only an automatic Installation for fedora is implemented.
+To install, simply run the command `./install`.

+Currently, only an automatic installation for Fedora and Ubuntu is implemented.
+The installation script has been tested on Fedora 42 and Ubuntu 24.04.
+The installation should also work on distributions with the same package manager.

 ## Notes & Feedback 🎉